chriscod3/streamops-infrastructure/README.md

 ## Author

-Built by Chris A as part of cloud infrastructure learning path.
+Built by me as part of cloud infrastructure learning path.

 ## License